Which movies to watch when you have already watched all of the good ones?

 The top 3 movies according to the rating form IMDB are actually already in the IMDB-Top-250 list.
 So you have probably already watched Fight Club and The Matrix.
 Also Shaun of the Dead, Lost in Translation and Speed are fairly popular.
 But the other ones I have not seen yet.

 Update: After watching some of these movies, I am really suprised how good they are.
-I especially enjoyed the Korean ones (Memories of Murder and Joint Security Area).
-But I would recommend all of the ones I have seen (I still have to watch Dogville, Dazed And Confused, Battle Royale, The Host, Supercop and Anything Else).
+I especially enjoyed the Korean ones (The Host, Memories of Murder and Joint Security Area).
+But I would recommend all of the ones I have seen, except for Supercop, which I guess was quite good at that time regarding action scences, but did not age well and does not have to offer much else.
+I still have to watch Battle Royale.